 But over the past few years, I’ve started to melt chocolate in the microwave instead.
 The results are essentially identical, require less clean-up, and the microwave is much faster!

-If you do want to make a double boiler for these dark chocolate pecans, fill a saucepan with a few inches of water.
-Add a heat-safe glass or metal bowl on top and warm over low heat.
+If you do want to make a double boiler for these homemade chocolate pecans, fill a saucepan with a few inches of water.
+Add a heat-safe glass or metal bowl on top and warm over low heat on the stovetop.
 Place the chocolate chips and coconut oil in the boil and allow them to melt gradually, stirring often.
 Once liquid, dip like normal.

 - 2 Ingredient Truffles